Zenlua/Overlayfs/README.md

 + `/product/app`, for example, will allow rw to this directory

++ You can add the path to the partition.txt file within the module.

 + For magisk be careful when adding partition it may bootloop

 + Note that you should only add partitions with apk, do not add strange partitions that may be bootlooped